 “Say again, there was a little interference,” the voice on the other end replied.

-“This is Fort Walker, I mean Site T in England,” I told the voice a bit clearer and received a smirk from Mac.
+“This is Fort Walker, I mean Site T in England,” I told the voice a bit clearer receiving a smirk from Mac.

 “Fantastic, this is the first communication we have had outside of the US,” the voice replied, “I’m Staff Sergeant Jeremiah Stokes.
 US Airforce,”